gl1tchclub/Sonus-Website/README.md

 Sonus is a music web service that offers access to millions of songs.
 Sonus is a more personal platform where each user, as they listen and develop their music taste, can see their own unique, individually crafted Sona, a musical persona.

-Each Sona is developed using an AI that takes in user data such as favourite songs, genres, artists, those they don't like, their playlists, vibe, mood, how often they listen to music, and more!
+The idea is that each Sona is developed using an AI program that takes in user data such as favourite songs, genres, artists, those they don't like, their playlists, vibe, mood, how often they listen to music, and more to generate their Sona!

 <div align="center">